Try ClearTax GST Software

-There are 3 taxes applicable under GST: CGST, SGST & IGST.
+There are three taxes applicable under this system: CGST, SGST & IGST.

-- CGST: Collected by the Central Government on an intra-state sale (Eg: Within Maharashtra)
+- CGST: It is the tax collected by the Central Government on an intra-state sale (e.g., a transaction happening within Maharashtra)

-- IGST: Collected by the Central Government for inter-state sale (Eg: Maharashtra to Tamil Nadu)
+- IGST: It is a tax collected by the Central Government for an inter-state sale (e.g., Maharashtra to Tamil Nadu)

 In most cases, the tax structure under the new regime will be as follows: